simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 #### Costs
 The car needs eyes, just like you.
 Sensory equipment on self-driving cars can be obscured by the wheather, but the best equipment is much better than the human eye in all wheather.
 However, the best high-quality equipment is expensive, and consumers don't have unlimited money.
 Well, according to [Wired] [oref 1], the equipment has gone from costing thousands of dollars to just hundreds.
 Also, the costs vary.
 Ultrasonic equipment can cost as little as $15, while a high quality GPS costs $6000.
 Once the industry has agreed on some standards though, the price of these items will probably come down and be settled.

+#### Environmental Impact
+Environmental Impact is another type of cost which environmentalists are worried about.
+Many companies prefer to not have to deal with this [src 9 - Goals for promoting environmental sustainability - Strategies to reduce emissions (E1) - para.
+3], but mining the metals and harvesting the materials required to make these new vehicles can cause a lot of harm to the environment.

 ### Software
 #### Hacking
 The car can be distracted and even deceived too.
 Self-driving cars can use the internet to learn about their environment, instead of simply relying on digital sensors.
 However, connecting to the internet brings security concerns.
 The car could be hacked [src 4: 1 Introduction, para.
 1] or even just "DoS" attacked.
 There is also the risk of the user trying to tamper with the software on their vehicle.